 Unfortunately, many potential uses for old egg cartons are just bad ideas.
 Some of them are below.

 - Jewelry holders for earrings, rings, cuff links and charms

 - Desk organizers for paper clips, rubber bands and so on

 - Sewing organizers for needles, thread and buttons

 - Loose-coin sorters

-Most importantly, never donate used egg cartons to schools, preschools and adult-care centers for use in arts and crafts.
-Young children and the elderly are especially susceptible to Salmonella and should not handle used egg cartons.
-This threat is so serious that the Israel Health Ministry banned the donation of used egg cartons at nursery schools, kindergartens and elementary schools.
+Most importantly, never donate them to schools, preschools and adult-care centers for use in arts and crafts.
+Young children and the elderly are especially susceptible to salmonella and should not handle used egg cartons.
+This threat is so serious that the Israel Health Ministry banned the donation of them at nursery schools, kindergartens and elementary schools.
 Consider donating brand-new, clean cartons for their artistic enjoyment instead.